WELLNESS: AGE OF WHOLENESS OR AGE OF VANITY?

 The latest estimates put the value of ‘wellness’ of around $4.2 trillion dollars.
 That’s a lot of money.
 Bigger than some other industries such as pharmaceuticals ($934.8bn).
 Bigger than some countries GDP, including Australia.

-As the above chart shows, around a quarter of that relates to ‘Personal Care, Beauty & Anti-Aging’, which the above shop front picture would fall into.
+As the chart shows, around a quarter of that relates to ‘Personal Care, Beauty & Anti-Aging’, which the above shop front picture would fall into.

 The problem then with ‘Wellness’, is it is being used in all varieties to describe practices and activities which only scratch the surface.
 They have nothing to do with the holistic experience of what it means to be human.